meteor/galaxy-docs/content/apm-debugging-meteor-response-time-bottlenecks.md

 We all want to build faster Meteor apps.
 Improving the server-side response time is an important factor in building fast apps.

-In Kadira, we have few tools to help you to debug response time bottlenecks in your app.
+In Meteor APM, we have few tools to help you to debug response time bottlenecks in your app.
 I will show you how to use them.

 <hr />